frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 ```

-And remember, you have to modify the `python_interact/nuorf` part, you can leave others unchanged, but the `raw2bio`, see below, optionaly, you can supply the path of metadata.txt to raw2bio.
+And remember, you have to modify the `python_interact/nuorf` part, you can leave others unchanged, but the `raw2bio`.

 ```json
     "nuorf":{